jvdneut/nango-sync/docs/docs/nango-sync/use-nango/sync-all-options.md

 # - frequency: Sync interval in minutes.
 Default: 60
 #
 #==================
-# Authentication (only needed for OAuth, leverages Pizzly)
+# Authentication (only needed for OAuth, leverages Nango)
 #==================
 #
-# - pizzly_connection_id: The ID of the connection registered with Pizzly
+# - nango_connection_id: The ID of the connection registered with Nango
-# - pizzly_provider_config_key: The key of the provider configuration registered with Pizzly
+# - nango_provider_config_key: The key of the provider configuration registered with Nango
 #
 #==================
 # Convenience features